Find out more about the fascinating communist era in Bucharest

 Discover interesting stories about communism on a lovely walking tour

-But the dictator never had the chance to see the palace finished nor to speak from its balcony, and the only personality that was ever seen at the balcony is Michael Jackson, during his visit Romania in 1996.
+However, the dictator was never allowed to see the palace completed or to speak from its balcony; the only famous person to ever appear there was Michael Jackson when he visited Romania in 1996.

 Tour duration - approximately 8 hours.